BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 WHERE id = 1;
 ```

-✅ Updates Alice’s email only.
+✅ Updates a single record safely using `WHERE`.

 ---

-### ✏️ Update Multiple Records
+### ⚡ Update Multiple Records

 ```sql
 UPDATE students
 SET age = age + 1;
 ```

-✅ Increments all students’ ages by 1.
+✅ Increments the `age` field for all students.
+⚠️ Always use `WHERE` when updating to avoid mass changes.

 ---

-⚠️ Always use `WHERE` to avoid unintentional mass updates.

----

 ## 🗑️ 6.
 Deleting Data

-### ❌ Delete Specific Record
+### ❌ Delete a Specific Record

 ```sql
 DELETE FROM students WHERE id = 3;
 ```

-✅ Deletes one record by ID.
+✅ Removes one record by ID.

 ---